lolergb/owlbear-gm-vault/README.md

 **Cache issues:**
 - Use the 🔄 button to reload a specific page
 - Use the 🗑️ button to clear all cache

+**Player can't see pages:**
+- Make sure the GM has marked the page as visible (👁️ button should show eye-open icon)
+- Verify the GM has the extension open (required for content sharing)
+- Player should see "Waiting for the GM to load this content..." if the GM hasn't viewed the page yet
+- Player can click "Retry" to request content again

+**Content not loading for players:**
+- GM must view the page first to cache the content
+- GM must have the extension open for broadcast to work
+- Check browser console for broadcast errors

 ## 💬 Support